Jump to content

 6x M3 heat inserts 4x M3x25 SHCS (Fan Screws) 2x M3x8 BHCS (Grill Screws) 4x 6x3 Magnets (Grill) 4x 6x3 Magnets (Cover) Foam Tape, please check falo2k for this Magnetic Grill Cover PTFE Tube (3mm ID / 4mm OD) 2x Mount Pieces Description:

 Exhaust Mod with as less as possible ptfe tube bending.
 The ptfe tube is guided.
 I highly recommend an 4mm OD and 3mm ID ptfe tube.
 But all other ptfe tubes fits either.
 The magnetic cover parts are a nice touch.
 Housing: Only modified for better printability.
 So no supports needed and it's easy printable.
 You don't have to use this whole set.
-The housing is compatible with all331 downloads
+The housing is compatible with all

 0 comments